yangdanny97/yangdanny97.github.io/_posts/2020-05-29-chocopy-typechecker.md

 For the first project, I built a compiler frontend for Chocopy.
 It was implemented in Python, in order to leverage Python's built-in parser and the `ast` module.
 Despite using a different language, I wanted to maintain compatibility with Chocopy's reference implementation, which would allow Chocopy's backend to generate assembly using typechecked ASTs from my frontend.

-The source code for the project can be found [here](https://github.com/yangdanny97/chocopy-python-frontend).
+Here's a link to the source code for this project: [Chocopy Python Frontend Source Code](https://github.com/yangdanny97/chocopy-python-frontend).

 ### Parser